 CONCEPT DEFINITION Performance Management A performance management framework that describes and represents how the municipal cycle and processes of performance planning, monitoring, measurements, review, reporting and improvement will be conducted, organised and managed, including determining roles of the different role players.
-Performance Management System (PMS) A strategic approach which provides a set of tools and techniques to plan regularly, monitor, measure and review performance of the organisation and individuals.
+Performance Management System (PMS) A strategic approach, which provides a set of tools and techniques to plan regularly, monitor measure and review performance of the organisation and individuals.
 Performance management is a system that is used to make sure that all parts of the municipality work together to achieve the goals and targets that are set.
 Organisational Performance Management Concerned with the overall performance of the Municipality/ Organisation in relation to giving effect to the IDP (Macro Dynamics).

 Individual Linked to the Organisational Performance Management System are the Performance individuals who contribute to the success or failure of the Municipality/ Management Organisation.
 Each individual will have performance objectives, targets and standards that are linked to objectives of his/her Division, Department and Municipality.
 Integrated Clearly defining 5-year Strategic Plan of a Municipality.
 Development IDP should be reviewed annually or as required.
-Plan (IDP) Кеу Performance Key areas of responsibility and developed to achieve the objectives set Area (KPA) Objective Statement about what outcomes we want to achieve.
+Plan (IDP) IDI should be reviewed annually of as required.
+Key Key areas of reasonability and developed to achieve the chieving out Performance Key areas of responsibility and developed to achieve the objectives set Area (KPA) Objective Statement about what outcomes we want to achieve.
 All components of the IDP need to be translated into a set of clear and tangible objectives.
 The statement of objectives requires a tangible, measurable and unambiguous commitment.
-In setting objectives, the municipality will need to: Carefully consider the results desired.
-Review the precise wording and intention of the objective.
-Avoid overly broad results statements.
+In setting objectives, the municipality will need to: Solution Carefully consider the results desired.
+Seview the precise wording and intention of the objective. ⅍ Avoid overly broad results statements.
 Be clear about the scope and nature of change desired.
-Ensure that objectives are outcome and impact focused.
-Core Every employee, no matter at what level or within what function, is required Competencies to demonstrate a number of behaviours and skill that are considered core to achieve the objectives of the municipality.
+Sensure that objectives are outcome and impact focused.
+Core Every employee, no matter at what level or within what function, is required Competencies to demonstrate a number of behaviours and skill that are considered core · · · · · · · · · · · · · · · · · · · to achieve the objectives of the municipality.
 Priorities The IDP delivers products such as a set of delivery priorities and objectives, a set of internal transformation strategies, priorities and objectives, identified projects that contribute to the achievement of the above objectives and a financial plan.
-Indicators Measures, which tell us whether we are making progress towards achieving our objectives.
-In setting key performance indicators the following criteria were taken into consideration. • Focused and Specific: Indicators should be clearly focused and stated unambiguously.
+Indicators Measures, which tell us whether we are making progress towards achieving mulcators our objectives.
+In setting key performance indicators, the following criteria were taken into consideration.
+Source taken into consideration. stated unambiguously.
 Measurable: An indicator should by definition contain a unit of measurement.
-Valid and Relevant: Validity is the degree to which an indicator measures what is intended to be measured.
+Solution Valid and Relevant: Validity is the degree to which an indicator measures what is intended to be measured.
 This correlates strongly to the relevance of the indicator to the objective being measured.
 It is also important that the whole set of indicators chosen should be contextually relevant to the South African context.
-Reliable: Reliability is the degree to which repeated measures, under exactly the same conditions will produce the same result.
+Seliable: Reliability is the degree to which repeated measures, under exactly the same conditions will produce the same result.
 Simple: Good indicators will be simple, easy to communicate such that their relevance is apparent.
-Minimise perverse consequences: Poorly chosen indicators, while nobly intended, can have perverse consequences in the behaviours it incentives.
-Data Availability: Good indicators are reliable from data that is credible and available on a regular basis.
-This data should leave an audit trail and should be audited by the Office of the Auditor-General. Кеу Measures (qualitative or quantitative) that tell us whether we are making · · · · · · · · · · · · · · · · · · · progress towards achieving our objectives.
+Solution Minimise perverse consequences: Poorly chosen indicators, while nobly intended, can have perverse consequences in the behaviours it incentives.
+Solution Data Availability: Good indicators are reliable from data that is credible and available on a regular basis.
+This data should leave an audit trail and should be audited by the Office of the Auditor-General.
+Measures (qualitative or quantitative) that tell us whether we are making Kev Key Performance progress towards achieving our objectives.
 These indicators have the Performance progress towards achieving our objectives.
-These indicators have the following characteristics: Performance Indicators following characteristics: Performance
+These indicators have the Performance Indicators following characteristics: Performance